Who are we?

 Organisation, team and committee

-Secodev is an association with its secretariat based in Geneva.
-It is a lean structure, managed by a Secretary general supported by two employees, a Program manager and a Communication and fundraising manager, alongside a committee composed of volunteers.
+Secodev is an association whose secretariat is based in Geneva.
+It is a small organization, headed by a director supported by two employees, a program manager and a communication and fundraising officer, as well as by a committee composed of volunteers.

 Portrait d'Anne Simon, Secrétaire générale